 It’s one more case where doing research and planning your Social Security claiming strategy is an investment in your future.

-6. When you claim typically won’t affect your total payment
+6. When you claim typically won’t affect your total, lifetime payment

 As you now know, starting benefits at age 62 makes your monthly payments smaller than if you’d waited.
 But whether you start early (and get smaller monthly payments) or later (and get bigger payments), you should receive roughly the same total payout over the course of your retirement — assuming that you have an average life expectancy.